--understand the historical/cultural contexts of autobiographical texts, and how the latter resist and transform those contexts.

 Anonymous, pp. 1620-1624

-*Some more primary texts will be available on the e-learning platform.
+*Some more primary texts (excerpts from Augustine's Confessions, Montaigne's Essays, σεωεντεεντη-ψεντθρυ διαριεσ, and Rousseau's Confessions) will be available on the e-learning platform.

 Additional bibliography for study

-Stefano Calzati and Roberto Simanowski, “Self-narratives on social networks:trans-platform stories and acebook’s metamorphosis into a postmodern semiautomated repository.”
-Biography 41: 1 (Winter 2018), pp. 24-47.
+Calzati, Stefano and Roberto Simanowski.
+“Self-narratives on social networks: trans-platform stories and Facebook’s metamorphosis into a postmodern semiautomated repository.”
+Biography 41:1 (Winter 2018), pp. 24-47.